 Long Island Visitation & Family Services, Inc., is a member of the International Supervised Visitation Network.
 As such LIVFS applies the standards of practice and code of ethics published by the Network.
 For the safety and protection of all children LIVFS staff are trained Mandated Reporters and therefore must report any incidents of suspected child abuse to the New York Statewide Central Register of Child Abuse and Maltreatment.

-Long Island Visitation & Family Services staff have over 25 years of combined experience working with Suffolk/Nassau County courts, the Children's Law Bureau, the Department of Social Services and the Suffolk County Department of Probation.
-Throughout the years, Executive Director, Luci Monette, M.A., and her staff have built a rapport with individuals in these agencies and LIVFS looks forward to building upon those professional relationships.
-We are proud to accept referrals from all agencies, professionals, and individuals, pending both parties are agreeable.
+Long Island Visitation & Family Services staff have over 28 years of combined experience working with Suffolk/Nassau County courts, the Children's Law Bureau, the Department of Social Services and the Suffolk County Department of Probation.
+Throughout the years, the Executive Director, Luci Monette, M.A., and her staff have built a rapport with individuals in these agencies and LIVFS looks forward to continuing to build upon those relationships.
+We are proud to accept referrals from all agencies, professionals, and individuals, pending all parties are agreeable.
 LIVFS is a member of the National Supervised Visitation Network and applies the standards of practice and code of ethics published by the National Network.

-LONG ISLAND VISITATION & FAMILY SERVICES, INC. is conveniently located in Smithtown where we offer a comfortable, inviting place for children to have positive time with their parents and loved ones.
-Please call or email us for more information and to schedule an appointment.
+LONG ISLAND VISITATION & FAMILY SERVICES, INC. is conveniently located in Hauppauge where we offer a comfortable place for children to have positive time with their parents and loved ones.
+Please call or email us for more information.

 521 Route 111, Suite 202, Hauppauge, NY 11788

 (*Same suite as Child & Family Psychological Services*)

 Hours: Friday-Sunday, by appointment

 (Phone calls / emails returned throughout the week)

 **LIVFS reserves the right to refuse services to any person(s), including before, during, or after completion of the registration process, based on such factors as risk-assessment, non-compliance to program guidelines, etc.**